 Butler maintained that life reviews, especially when done in one-on-one sessions and with groups, were therapeutic.
 These sessions enable older adults to freely share their memories, pass on the wisdom that comes with age, better understand their lives and identities, resolve past conflicts, and connect respectfully with others on a social and often emotional level.

 Structured reminiscence can be a valuable method of engaging with seniors who have varying levels of cognitive impairment as well.
 Elder care professionals often use different themes, activities and even props, such as past music, movies, photographs and other special memorabilia, to help trigger memories and encourage conversation.
 Research has shown that reminiscence group therapy can help reduce symptoms of depression and improve self-esteem and life satisfaction.

-Reminiscing with an Aging Loved One
+Reminiscing With an Aging Loved One

 AgingCare.com has compiled the following list of questions that our elder care experts and editors would most like to ask their own parents.
-This list can help you start your own structured reminiscing session with an elder and spur conversation topics you’d like to talk about.
+This list can help you start your own reminiscing session with an elder and spur conversation on topics you’d like to know more about.
 Try using old photo albums, scrapbooks, music, TV shows or other meaningful materials as supplements.
 Gather multiple generations to stress the importance of preserving the family history through these conversations.
 Everyone might gain a new appreciation for their elder in the process.

-Interview Questions for Elders
+Reminiscing Questions for Seniors

 - In what ways do you think I’m like you?
 And not like you?

 - Who is the person who influenced your life the most?